intersystems-community/vscode-objectscript/docs/Projects.md

   * To remove an item, right-click on its node and select the `Remove from Project` menu option.
 If you remove a package or directory node, all of its children will also be removed from the project.
 * Using commands:

-  Open the command palette and select the `Objectscript: Add to Project` or `Objectscript: Remove From Project` command.
+  Open the command palette and select the `ObjectScript: Add to Project` or `ObjectScript: Remove from Project` command.

 ### Add to Project UI